Support Page Content

 - provide data regarding community outputs and outcomes

 Applications will be reviewed on a rolling basis.
 For the 2023 - 2024 academic year, the deadline to apply is March 17.
 If you have questions, we encourage you to view the information session first.
-You can also email the Sacramento Valley College Corps.
+You can also email the Sacramento State College Corps.

-These information sessions are for organizations interested in applying to be a host site for the Sacramento Valley College Corps.
+These information sessions are for organizations interested in applying to be a host site for the Sacramento State College Corps.
 Information sessions are via Zoom.

 New Info Sessions Coming Soon.

 For Faculty and Staff

-Hornet faculty, staff, and campus centers can participate in the SVCC in many ways, including:
+Hornet faculty, staff, and campus centers can participate in the SSCC in many ways, including: